mickem/nscp-docs/manual/checks.rst

   check_cpu show-all
   OK: 5m: 0%, 1m: 4%, 5s: 11%

 The difference is that with show-all all the values are shown.
-Normally when we run a check only values which are bad are included in the message.
+By default when we run a check only values which are bad are included in the message but if we always want to see the values we can specify show-all.
-For instance if the CPU load had been above the warning threshold we would have seen the value included in the message. show-all changes this.
+For instance if the CPU load had been above the warning threshold we would have seen the value included in the message.
-The question we now ask our selves is how.
-And the answer is simple: It changes the top-syntax to use %(list) instead of %(problem_list).
+Now show-all is not magical it only modifies the top-syntax replacing %(problem_list) with %(list).
 This is something you could have achieved yourself but show-all makes it simpler as well as makes intent much clearer.

 Advanced options